Summary of All Hallows

 All Hallows is an A.U.
 Link adult Halloween novella contest entry for a cool $500!

-The story starts with a failure to follow invitation directions.
-You will make a sharp turn into a collision with a Druid and Succubus.
+The story starts with a failure to follow the invitation directions.
+You will make a sharp turn into a collision with a Druid and a Succubus.
 Then detours around that first issue, straight into some Goblins and a Wizard.
 And then summons a screaming demon out of hell.

 All Hallows has been a lot of fun to write!